gelatonnn/AlgoritmaPemrograman/README.md

 # Praktikum Algoritma Pemrograman STI
 ## Description
-This repository serves to document and archive my practical exams during my studies in System and Information Technology at Institut Teknologi Bandung.
+This repository serves to document and archive my practical exams during my First year of studying in Information Systems and Technology at Institut Teknologi Bandung.
 (Based on 2024 Curriculum)

 ### By Francis Galton - STI'24